-RAINN keeps an eye out for court cases that may impact how we prosecute predators, support victims and prevent sexual violence.
-Below are summaries of key federal and state cases we think are important.
+RAINN keeps a close eye on court cases that may impact how perpetrators are prosecuted, how victims access support, and how sexual violence can be prevented.
+Below are summaries of recent federal and state cases that influence RAINN’s public policy work.

 Kaley v.
 United States

 12-464, Kaley v.
 United States.
 U.S. Supreme Court.
 Docketed March 18, 2013.

 The Victims of Crime Act of 1984 (VOCA) created the Crime Victims Fund (the “Fund”), which directs hundreds of millions of dollars each year to victims and victim service providers.
 The Fund is supported through fines paid by perpetrators who are found guilty of a crime, as part of their sentence.
 These fines help support state victim compensation programs .

 During a trial, the courts will often freeze the alleged perpetrator’s assets, meaning the perpetrator and their family cannot access any of their financial accounts.
 Asset freezing prevents the defendant from depleting their wealth before the jury hands over a verdict.
 If assets are not frozen, the defendant is free to spend or reallocate their assets until there is nothing left to contribute to the Fund in the event of a guilty verdict.

 Kaley challenged the constitutionality of the court to freeze the defendant’s assets during the trial.
 The Supreme Court determined that asset-freezing is constitutional, as long as a grand jury has already found probable cause that the crime was committed.

 Paroline v.
 United States